-Installing new bathtub and shower panels directly to wall studs is a project many DIY homeowners can do themselves.
-Panels formed as a single molded unit fit in the bathtub or shower alcove and are typically used in new construction.
+Learning how to install a shower surround directly to wall studs is a project many DIY homeowners can do themselves.
+Panels formed as a single moulded unit fit in the bathtub or shower enclosure and are typically used in new construction.
 The other type of shower panels, often used in bathroom renovations, come as individual panels that connect together and attach to the wall to form a watertight seal.

-This project assumes your old bathtub surround or shower has been removed and that you are renovating your tub or shower alcove with panels that connect together.
+This project assumes your old shower surround or bathtub has been removed and that you are renovating your tub or shower alcove with panels that connect together.
 These panels have flattened edges, called flanges, that can be nailed directly to the wall studs.

-Tip: As you work on your project, be sure to follow any manufacturer instructions that come with your shower panel kit.
+Tip: As you work on your tub surround installation project, be sure to follow any manufacturer instructions that come with your shower panel kit.

 - Check the entire subfloor with a level.
 You need to start with a level surface or your shower will not drain properly.
 As long as it’s close, you’ll be able to finish leveling the shower pan at installation.

-- Rough in the drain line so the opening of the drainpipe will line up with the drain on your shower base.
+- Rough-in the drain line so the opening of the drainpipe will line up with the drain on your shower base.
 The top of the drain line needs to be even with the subfloor.
-You’ll also need to rough in the plumbing for the showerhead and control valve on one of the side walls.
+Shower installation also requires roughing in the plumbing for the showerhead and control valve on one of the side walls.

 - Dry fit your shower enclosure to make sure it’s sized properly for your space.
 Carefully place the shower base into the alcove.
 Use a level to make sure it’s even on all sides, and add shims if necessary to level it out.
 Place a piece of cardboard in the shower base to protect the finish.